mikepmerritt/Civ-6-Mods/CaptureZones/HelpfulTips.md

 ## File Locations

-Here are some files and folders that I ended up using, and you might need too.
+Here are some files and folders that I ended up using often, and you might need too.

 * A copy of the game's databases is under ```.../Documents/My Games/Sid Meier's Civilization VI/Cache```.
 This is where you can see everything that was in the database from your last playthrough.
 * The database log is at ```.../Documents/My Games/Sid Meier's Civilization VI/Logs/Database.log```.
 This is where you can check for database-related errors.
 * The icons are under ```.../steamapps/common/Sid Meier's Civilization VI/Base/Assets/UI/Icons```.
 This is useful if you want to reuse one.
 * The FireTuner panels are under ```.../steamapps/common/Sid Meier's Civilization VI/Debug```.
 Open these from FireTuner for easier testing and debugging.
+* All of the code for the expansion packs and DLC packs are available at ```.../steamapps/common/Sid Meier's Civilization VI/DLC```, so if there is a feature added in one of the expansions or DLCs that you want to do something similar with, check there for how the developers did it.
+For example, when I was adding the combat strength bonus to the Show Superiority project, I started by looking at how the Mapuche's attack bonus versus civilizations in golden ages worked.

+## Adding Text

+If you want to add text to the game, you will need to add entries to the LocalizedText table.
+Make sure to do this in a separate XML or SQL file, as you will need to add it as a separate ```UpdateText``` entry to the list of In-Game Actions in ModBuddy.
+Additionally, make sure that all of your text entry tags start with ```LOC```, as the game uses this to recognize when to look for localized text entries.

 ## Event Listeners